naturecodevoid/RLBot-Tutorials/README.md

 1. A confirmation will pop up in steam.
 Press ok.
 1. Wait for RL to open.
 A match will hopefully start
 1. If not, press start match again.
+1. If your still here, contact people on the discord server.

 ## Changelog: